reframe-hpc/reframe/docs/tutorial_advanced.rst

 The container filesystem is ephemeral, therefore, ReFrame mounts the stage directory under ``/rfm_workdir`` inside the container where the user can copy artifacts as needed.
-The aforementioned artifacts will then be available inside the stage directory after the container execution finishes.
+These artifacts will therefore be available inside the stage directory after the container execution finishes.
-This is very useful if the above artifacts are going to be used for the sanity/performance checks.
+This is very useful if the artifacts are needed for the sanity or performance checks.
-If the copy is not performed by the default container commands, the user should overwrite the default command executed by the container, using the :attr:`command <reframe.core.containers.ContainerPlatform.command>` to include the appropriate copy commands.
+If the copy is not performed by the default container command, the user can override this command by settings the :attr:`command <reframe.core.containers.ContainerPlatform.command>` attribute such as to include the appropriate copy commands.
-In the current test, the output of the ``cat /etc/os-release`` is made available outside the container since we have used the command:
+In the current test, the output of the ``cat /etc/os-release`` is available both in the standard output as well as in the ``release.txt`` file, since we have used the command:

 .. code-block:: bash